laravel/docs/braintree.md

 > {note} You should pass the full dollar amount to the `charge` method:

-If you would like to make a "one off" charge against a subscribed customer's credit card, you may use the `charge` method on a billable model instance.
+If you would like to make a "one-off" charge against a subscribed customer's credit card, you may use the `charge` method on a billable model instance.

     $user->charge(1);